rafaelmvargas/front-end-intermediate-midterm/README.md

 ## DEMO Cookies

-Currently if a user refreshes the page the section is reset to the default.
-We can store the current section in a cookie to prevent this.
+Currently if a user refreshes the page the section is reset to the default: `const [section, setSection] = React.useState("arts");`.
+We could store the current section in a cookie to prevent this.

 ```js
 import React from "react";